 The purpose of the Foundation is to strengthen the Council's activities in memory, history and education.
 The Foundation will also assist the South Carolina Council on the Holocaust as it addresses related issues of international conflict, genocide, prejudice and intolerance.
 The Council provides funding to schools, colleges, churches, synagogues, civic groups and individuals.
 Projects include teacher grants, classroom supplies, student field trips, teacher training and workshops, Holocaust speakers, exhibits and other related educational programs.

-The Selden K. Smith Holocaust Education Foundation was formed in May 2010 to further the programs of the South Carolina Council on the Holocaust.
-The Foundation functions as a private source of funding for support of Holocaust educational activities and community awareness events in South Carolina and has a 501 (c) (3) status.
+The Selden K. Smith Holocaust Education Foundation was formed in October 2019 to further the programs of the South Carolina Council on the Holocaust.
+The Foundation functions as a private source of funding for support of Holocaust educational projects and teacher training in South Carolina and has a 501 (c) (3) status.
+Previously operated as the Selden K. Smith Foundation for Holocaust Education from May 2010-October 2019.

 Dr. Selden Smith